Cosmo-Tech/Babylon-End-User-Doc/docs/tutorial/API/Workspace.md

 The **Workspace configuration** may include additional parameters required to provision external services.

-These parameters are normally defined under the `sidecars` section, specifically within the `cloud` key.
+These parameters are normally defined under the `sidecars` section.

-However, this is **not the case in the current release**.
+One of the major changes is the replacement of the `ADX` database with `PostgreSQL` by default.
+Babylon now automatically creates a dedicated PostgreSQL schema for each workspace, which can be used to store runner results.
+As a result, the `sidecars` section now references `postgres` instead of `ADX`.

+#### PostgreSQL Schema Creation with Kubernetes Job

+With the new workspace configuration, Babylon leverages a Kubernetes job to automate the creation of a PostgreSQL schema for each workspace.
+This is defined under the `sidecars.postgres.schema.jobs` section:

+When `create` is set to `true`, Babylon will execute the specified Kubernetes job (`k8s_job.yaml`) located in the `postgres/jobs` directory.
+This job is responsible for initializing the PostgreSQL schema required by the workspace.
+This approach ensures that each workspace has its own isolated schema, improving data management and security.

 !!! example "Workspace.yaml"